tylerablackham/startup/README.md

 - [x] **DB/Login** - Input box and submit button for login/registration.
 The playlists and songs will be retrieved from the database.
 - [x] **WebSocket** - The count of registered users will be updated by a WebSocket.
 - [x] **3rd Party Services** - 2 Buttons in the accounts page that will make calls to the 3rd party services for Apple Music and Spotify.

+## CSS deliverable
+For this deliverable I properly styled the application into its final appearance.

+- [x] **Header, footer, and main content** - All styled in the body with a color theme.
+- [x] **Navigation elements** - I got rid of the bullet points in each element.
+Added color and styled in horizontal direction.
+- [x] **Responsive to window resizing** - My app fits well on all window sizes and devices.
+Some of the elements are styled differently depending on the size of the window.
+- [x] **Application elements** - Used good spacing in between elements.
+All elements were colored according to the same color scheme.
+- [x] **Application text content** - Consistent fonts and colors between all the text elements.
+- [x] **Application images** - My images have consistent padding and spacing to make them easier to look at.
+My logo image now matches the color scheme as well.